What do the different types of sessions/programs mean?

 - Section Pedagogy Programs are designed for new law school teachers.

 - Section Works-in-Progress are programs in which senior scholars assist junior scholars in preparing their scholarship for submission to law reviews.

-- Discussion Groups are unique programs in which a small group of discussants selected in advance by the Annual Meeting Program Committee (via invitation or selection from a call for participation) conduct focused discussion on a specific topic.
+- Discussion Groups are unique programs in which a small group of discussants selected in advance by the Annual Meeting Program Committee (by invitation or selected from a call for participation) conduct focused discussion on a specific topic.
 There will be limited seating for audience members to observe on a first-come, first-served basis.

-- Hot Topic Programs include late-breaking issues of general interest.
+- Hot Topic Programs are programs with late-breaking issues of general interest.

 - Symposia are half-day or day-long opportunities to examine a specific issue topic in greater depth than is possible during a regular panel program.

 - Arc of Career programs are specifically designed to help law faculty with professional development over the course of their law school careers from pre-tenure, to reinvention at mid-career, to retirement.